 Annual Pearl Harbor Day On Oahu

-On this day in Hawaii, there are many events going on from parades and special events to important speeches.
+Many events are going on on this day in Hawaii, from parades and special events to important speeches.
 Join us at the national memorial or learn more about Pearl Harbor today!

-There are ceremonies and events that take place at the Utah and Oklahoma memorials on Ford Island.
-These are more personal, smaller affairs that take place either the day before at Sunset (for Utah) and mid-afternoon on Pearl Harbor Remembrance Day at the Oklahoma Memorial.
+Ceremonies and events will take place at the Utah and Oklahoma memorials on Ford Island.
+These are more personal, smaller affairs that occur either the day before at 5:00 pm (for Utah) or 1:00 pm on Pearl Harbor Remembrance Day at the Oklahoma Memorial.

-We donʻt want to discount the importance of these two ships and the sacrifice that the men made at the beginning of the Untied States entry into WWII and the Pacific war effort.
+These ceremonies emphasize the importance of these two ships and the sacrifices the men made at the beginning of the United States’ entry into WWII and the Pacific war effort.

-In 2019, a survivor from the ship was interned in the ship with his shipmates and his name placed on the wall at the Memorial.
-Just before sunset, Navy divers along with divers from the Wounded Warriors program and park service personnel, placed the remains of the sailor into the sunken hull of Arizona.
+In 2019, a survivor from the ship was interned in the ship with his shipmates, and his name was placed on the wall at the Memorial.
+Just before sunset, Navy divers, along with divers from the Wounded Warriors program and park service personnel, placed the remains of the sailor into the sunken hull of Arizona.
 Other remaining survivors have indicated that they wish to be buried in their family plots.

 Only a few who were there that day can still attend the Pearl Harbor Remembrance Day ceremonies.